MicrosoftDocs/azure-devops-docs/docs/organizations/public/glossary-public.md

 [!INCLUDE [temp](_shared/version-public-projects.md)]

-This glossary describes terms used when working with public projects in Visual Studio Team Services (VSTS).
+This glossary describes terms used when working with public projects in Azure DevOps Services.
 See also:
 - [Agile glossary](../../boards/work-items/agile-glossary.md)
 - [Project management and navigation glossary](../../project/navigation/glossary.md)
 - [Security glossary](../security/security-glossary.md)

 ## Anonymous user

 An unauthenticated user of a project.
-The user is visiting a project and has not signed in to VSTS.
+The user is visiting a project and has not signed in to Azure DevOps.

 ## Basic user